- This event has passed.

 3:00pm-4:00pm Juncos and Our Environment (Priness Hall B)

-Professor Ellen Ketterson, Director of Indiana University’s Environmental Resilience Institute, will share her experiences in the study of juncos, the most popular backyard bird, and the Junco project that produced an educational film.
+Professor Ellen Ketterson, Science Advisor and Founding Director of Indiana University’s Environmental Resilience Institute, will share her experiences in the study of juncos, the most popular backyard bird, and the Junco project that produced an educational film.

 4:30pm-5:30pm Nature Journaling (Priness Hall A)

 Joni James, IAS Member, 2018 IAS Earl Brooks Award Recipient, and Director and Creator of Heron Watch Nature Programs, will lead us through simple techniques that we can use to begin or further enhance current nature journaling.
 You will learn to map out your observations and inquiry process as you document through writing and sketching your birding and outdoor experiences.
 You will also learn what tools can be helpful when journaling.
 All supplies will be provided.

 4:30pm-5:30pm Birding in the Indiana State Parks (Priness Hall B)

 Ginger Murphy, Deputy Director, Indiana State Parks, has visited and birded in many State Park properties through the years.
 Hear her fascinating stories of her most interesting encounters and favorite parks to find our unique birds around the state.

 5:30pm-6:00pm Pre-Dinner Social and Silent Auction (Melodeon Hall)

 Cash Bar Service will be offered by Abe Martin Lodge.